blixxurd/clicker-engine/examples/README.md

 # Examples

-This folder contains example applications demonstrating how to use **Clicker Game Engine** in real-world scenarios.
+This folder contains example applications demonstrating how to use **Idle Clicker Engine** in real-world scenarios.

 ---